wilzbach/storyscript/docs/advanced.rst

 should be executed.
 Commands are infact docker containers, and actions are passed as arguments to the container.

-In order to maintain readibility, the commands are aliased to simpler names.
+In order to maintain readability, the commands are aliased to simpler names.
 For example, node is the alias for asyncy/node

 Custom commands